• Uke-4-Fun

 • Click here for a good description of low G tuning. - Either tuning is fine.
 However, the some jams will include playing melodies.
 “Having that lower string in a low G tuning allows one to have a few extra lower notes to complete the scale and therefore extends the melodic range of the ukulele.”
 This makes a big difference when playing in some keys, like G. Low G tuning works well on concert and tenor ukuleles, but generally not soprano ukes.

 • #2 - Gig-Bag - Don’t forget a decent gig-bag to carry your uke.
-Click here for a good inexpensive choice.
+Groth Music, Cadenza Music and other local music stores offer good inexpensive choices.
 Click here for my one of my favorites, Protec Gold.
 It has a pouch big enough for your 8 ½ x 11 Yellow Book and other jam materials.
 Be sure to buy the correct size for your uke.
 Both Cadenza and Groth Music carry ProTec bags.

 • #3 - Tuner - D’Addario (my favorite), Snark and Fender - Local music stores routinely stock good tuners.